Spring Show April 18th 2026

 78. Any other flowering shrub

-(see Guide for Entrants for tips on how best to exhibit your fruits & vegetables)
+(H) VEGETABLE DIVISION – – Please refer to VRGC Guide for Entrants to the Mini Show, 2019 for tips on how best to exhibit your fruits and vegetables.

 (J) JUNIOR DIVISION

 J1.
-1 small container or tray of labelled, growing seedlings
+One small container or tray of labelled, growing seedlings

 J2.
 Exhibit of spring flowers & foliage